 In 2008, the Internal Revenue Service released a revenue ruling (Rev. Rul.
 2008-15), in which it publicly adopted the position that the federal excise tax imposed on insurance or reinsurance premiums paid to certain non-U.S. taxpayers (the "FET") applies to reinsurance contracts between foreign insurance companies.
-Simultaneously, the IRS issued Announcement 2008-18, announcing a voluntary compliance initiative under which indemnity bonds, solicitors, and other agents, solicitors, and brokers may avoid IRS examination with respect to the FET.
-Under Section 4371 of the Internal Revenue Code, premiums on insurance policies, indemnity bonds, annuity contracts, and reinsurance contracts with respect to risks located in the U.S. paid by a U.S. person or by a non-U.S. terson engaged in a trade or business in the U.S. are subject to the FET.
+Simultaneously, the IRS issued Announcement 2008-18, announcing a voluntary compliance initiative under which eligible non-U.S. insurers, reinsurers, and other agents, solicitors, and brokers may avoid IRS examination with respect to the FET.
+Under Section 4371 of the Internal Revenue Code, premiums on insurance policies, indemnity bonds, annuity contracts, and reinsurance contracts with respect to risks located in the U.S. paid by a U.S. person or by a non-U.S. person engaged in a trade or business in the U.S. are subject to the FET.
 The FET is imposed at the rate of 4% on casualty insurance and indemnity bonds; 1% on life, health, and annuity contracts; and 1% on reinsurance.
-The IRS has authority to collect the tax not only from the person paying the premium but also from any person who signs, sells or issues documents connected with the policy.
-In the pronouncements noted above, the IRS took the position that the FET cascades through reinsurance contracts on U.S. risks between foreign insurance company insures or reinsures a U.S. risk that would be subject to the FET, and then obtains reinsurance for that risk from a second foreign insurance company, the FET applies to the reinsurance contracts between the two foreign parties (unless a treaty exemption applicable treaty.
-We did not elect to participate in the voluntary compliance initiative, and it is possible that IRS would disagree with our position with respect to FET and the IRS's cascade theory.
+The IRS has authority to collect the tax not only from the person paying the premium but also from any person who signs, sells or issues documents contracted with the policy.
+In the pronouncements noted above, the IRS took the position that the FET cascades through reinsurance contracts on U.S. risks between foreign insurance.
+While commentators and market participants have questioned the statutory and jurisdictional basis for the IRS's position, the IRS has continued to assert that, under this cascading theory, if a foreign insurance company insurance company, the FET applies to the reinsurance contract between the two foreign parties (unless a treaty exemption applicable treaty.
+We did not elect to participate in the voluntary compliance initiative, and it is possible that the IRS would disagree with our position with respect to FET and the IRS's cascade theory.
 In 2009, we were contacted by the IRS and asked to provide information with respect to the FET filings effected by Renaissance Reinsurance in 2008.
 While we believe our FET position is supported by a thorough analysis of relevant statutory and case law, and believe that the imposition of the IRS position would not give rise to material financial obligations, it is possible the IRS will continue to maintain its position and could prevail in any audit or other controversy or that the financial consequences of the IRS's position would be greater than we currently estimate.